magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/js_debug.md

 <h2 id="js_debug_overview">Overview</h2>

-This article talks about how to define which JavaScript components (scripts) are used for a certain HTML element on a Magento store page.
+This article talks about how to define which JavaScript components (scripts) are used on a particular Magento store page.

 <h2 id="locate_widget">Locate JS components: walkthrough</h2>